awoken-bible/reference/README.md

 - `dist/` contains a set of js files representing esmodules, to be loaded by other nodejs projects, react apps, etc
   - This folder contains `.d.ts` files to allow type infomation to be loaded in other typescript projects, however the js files can equally well be loaded in javascript based projects
+  - This is built using the typescript compiler only!
 - `dist.browser/awoken-ref.js` is a minified and self-contained bundle containing all the code required to run in the browser.
 Adding a `<script src="[path]/awoken-ref.js"/>` tag to your html will create a global "AwokenRef" variable with attached functions using the default versification, or you can create a new instance with `new AwokenRef(customVersification)`
+  - This is built using webpack/babel